Nimrod-Zer0/7D2D/README.md

 	</br>
 	Removed burnt forest dark smoke (haze and light smoke still there).
 	</br>
-	adjusted Hypo/Hyper thermal Resistance of dusters, jackets, sweatshirts, and scrap, iron, steel armors. (putting on a puffer coat in desert will now raise your heat not lower it).
+	Adjusted Hypo/Hyper thermal Resistance of dusters, jackets, sweatshirts, and scrap, iron, steel armors. (putting on a puffer coat in desert will now raise your heat not lower it).
 	</br></br>
 (you can read changelog in modinfo.xml)
 </br></br>